Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10 - Love is anterior to life, posterior to death, initial of creation, and the exponent of breath: Script displays the result of exponantiation mathematical operation of values in environment variables.

 Task 11 - There are 10 types of people in the world -- Those who understand binary, and those who don't: Script converts a number stored in an environment variable from base 2 to 10.

+Task 12 - Combination: Script prints a combination of two specified letter, each on new line except the combination oo.